iamsandeeprSand/Airbnb_Analysis/README.md

 ### Airbnb Dashboard
 [Click here to view the interactive dashboard.](https://app.powerbi.com/links/KhzrX20jSZ?ctid=1f8ca2d2-8b29-4086-8354-e9b31ca9d140&pbi_source=linkShare)

+## Overview
+This project aims to perform an in-depth analysis of Airbnb data using MongoDB Atlas.
+It includes data cleaning, geospatial visualizations, and dynamic plots to gain insights into pricing variations, availability patterns, and location-based trends.

-## Libraries/Modules
+### Libraries/Modules
-- **Plotly, Seaborn**: Used for plotting and visualizing the data.
+- **Plotly, Seaborn**: For plotting and visualizing the data.
 - **Pandas**: For data cleaning and manipulation.
-- **Pymongo**: Connecting and interacting with MongoDB Atlas.
+- **Pymongo**: Connecting with MongoDB Atlas.
-- **Streamlit**: Creating the graphical user interface.
+- **Streamlit**: Creation of the graphical user interface.

 ## Workflow

-### Step 1: Database Connection
+1. **Database Connection**:
-Establish a connection to the MongoDB Atlas database to retrieve the Airbnb dataset.
+   Establish a connection to the MongoDB Atlas to retrieve the Airbnb dataset.

-### Step 2: Data Cleaning and Preparation
+2. **Data Cleaning and Prep**:
-Clean the Airbnb dataset by handling missing values, removing duplicates, and ensuring data consistency for Exploratory Data Analysis (EDA) and visualization tasks.
+   Clean the data by handling missing values, removing duplicates, and ensuring consistency for EDA and visualization.

-### Step 3: Streamlit Application
+3. **Streamlit Application**:
-Develop a Streamlit web application that utilizes geospatial data from Airbnb to create interactive maps.
+   Develop an interactive web app using geospatial data for Airbnb.

-### Step 4: Price Analysis
+4. **Price Analysis**:
-Utilize the cleaned data to analyze and visualize pricing variations across locations, property types, and seasons.
-Create dynamic plots and charts to explore price trends, outliers, and correlations with other variables.
+   Analyze pricing variations across locations, property types, and seasons.
+Create dynamic plots for trend exploration.

-### Step 5: Dashboard Creation
+5. **Dashboard Creation**:
-Use Tableau or Power BI to craft a comprehensive dashboard displaying key insights derived from the analysis.
-This dashboard will feature various visualizations like maps, charts, and tables to present a comprehensive view of the Airbnb dataset and its patterns.
+   Utilize Tableau or Power BI to create a comprehensive dashboard presenting key insights from the analysis.

+## Dashboard & Visualizations
+- **Streamlit App**:
+  Create interactive maps showcasing geospatial data from the Airbnb dataset.
+- **Tableau/Power BI Dashboard**:
+  Display key insights through various visualizations, e.g., maps, charts, and tables.

 ## Dashboard Snapshot